 1863-1864 – A severe drought decimates the region's cattle industry, and the ranchos of Los Angeles County turn increasingly to agriculture and land sales to survive.

-1865 – The first general store and post office in the Azusa Valley is built at "Four Corners" ("Las Cuatro Esquinas"), on the north side of the San Bernardino stagecoach road where it intersected the Azusa Cañon road, just west of today's Orange Avenue.
+1865 – The first general store and post office in the Azusa Valley is built at "Four Corners" ("Las Cuatro Esquinas"), on the north side of the San Bernardino Road where it intersected the Azusa Cañon Road, just west of today's Orange Avenue.
 Orange trees are also planted there.

 1868 – Rowland and Workman agree to partition Rancho La Puente; Rowland becomes the sole owner of the land which will later become Covina.

-c.1870 – A community center, Grange Hall, is erected on the south side of the San Bernardino stage road just west of today's Vincent Avenue.
+c.1870 – A community center, Grange Hall, is erected on the south side of the San Bernardino Road just west of today's Vincent Avenue.
 The gathering place is also used for church services and a school.

 October 13, 1873 – "Don Juan" Rowland dies.

-September 2, 1876 – Costa Ricans José Julián Badilla and Pedro Maria Badilla purchase 5,563 acres of Rancho La Puente from widow Charlotte Rowland for $45,000, where they intend to start a coffee plantation.
-The Badilla brothers subsequently build two frame houses on the San Bernardino stagecoach road at the southwest corner of its intersection with today's Hollenbeck Avenue.
+September 2, 1876 – Costa Ricans José Julián Badilla and Father Pedro Maria Badilla purchase 5,563 acres of Rancho La Puente from widow Charlotte Rowland for $45,000, where the family intends to start a coffee plantation.
+Brothers Julián and Pedro Antonio Badilla subsequently build two frame houses on the San Bernardino Road near the southwest corner of its intersection with today's Hollenbeck Avenue.

 1880s – The cultivation of wheat, barley, and grapes dominates agriculture in Rancho La Puente.

-1882 – Joseph Swift Phillips (b.1840) buys a 2,000-acre portion of the former Badilla lands south of the San Bernardino road from J. E. Hollenbeck for $30,000.
+1882 – Joseph Swift Phillips (born 1840) buys a 2,000-acre portion of the former Badilla lands south of the San Bernardino Road from J. E. Hollenbeck for $30,000.
 Phillips and his family take up residence in the Julián Badilla house.

-1883 – Future Los Angeles mayor Frederick Eaton begins surveying the 2,000-acre Phillips Tract, and names the tract's townsite "Covina."
+1883-1884 – Future Los Angeles mayor Frederick Eaton surveys the 2,000-acre Phillips Tract, and names the tract's townsite "Covina."
 Eaton also names one of the main streets "Badillo," misspelling the land's previous owners' surname.